Components of the Pexip Infinity platform

-Pexip Infinity can be easily integrated with virtually any existing SIP, H.323 and Lync / Skype for Business call control solutions including Cisco UCM, Cisco VCS, Polycom CMA, Polycom DMA, Avaya Aura, Microsoft Lync 2010 and 2013, Skype for Business, and others.
+Pexip Infinity can be easily integrated with virtually any existing SIP, H.323 and Skype for Business call control solutions including Cisco UCM, Cisco VCS, Polycom CMA, Polycom DMA, Avaya Aura and others.

 You can extend Pexip Infinity's built-in functionality by using external and/or local policy to apply bespoke call policy and routing decisions based on your own specific requirements.

 See Using external and local policy to control Pexip Infinity behavior for more information.

 Pexip Infinity can act as a SIP registrar and H.323 gatekeeper, which means that you can register SIP and H.323 endpoints directly to Pexip Infinity.
 This allows Pexip Infinity to route calls to those registered devices without having to go via an external SIP proxy or H.323 gatekeeper, or rely on DNS.

 Pexip Connect desktop apps can also register to Pexip Infinity Conferencing Nodes.
 This allows these devices to receive calls via Pexip Infinity and use directory lookup services.

 Note that the Pexip Infinity platform does not register with external gatekeepers as an MCU.